pawannn/codeshelf/README.md

 ## How It Works

-Bookshelf stores project paths locally using VS Code’s `globalState`.
+CodeShelf stores project paths locally using VS Code’s `globalState`.

 Each project is uniquely identified by its file system path to prevent duplicates.

 ---

-## Why Use Bookshelf as Your Project Manager ??
+## Why Use CodeShelf as Your Project Manager ??

 If you:
 - Work across many repositories